b1luu/cse15l-lab-reports/lab4.md

 Steps:
 * Either the choice of an IDE such as VSCode or direct terminal such as Command Prompt on Windows can access ieng6 login via terminal.
-- To access the terminal on VSCode, you can download the IDE [here](https://code.visualstudio.com/download) if you dont have the application downloaded and wish to use it as your terminal.
+- To access the terminal on VSCode, you can download the IDE [here](https://code.visualstudio.com/download) + <enter> if you dont have the application downloaded and wish to use it as your terminal.
 >The expected website page to the link should be:

 ![Image](https://user-images.githubusercontent.com/120772535/231031750-f474c858-1f92-4ab4-b714-0ddf22bc6a24.png)